 Phoenicians founded Malaka around 700 BC and Romans ruled Malacca from around 200 BC to around 500 AD.

-Ancient Roman Theatre in Malaga dates back to the 1st century when the Emperor Augustus ruled the empire.
+Ancient Roman Theatre in Malaga dates back to the 1st century when Emperor Augustus ruled the empire.
 The theater was in use from the 1st century until the 3rd century.
 It has a radius of 31 m and a 15 m long orchestra with 13 raised rows of seats.
 One of the interesting facts is that Arabs took some parts of the Roman Theater for building the Alzacaba.
-So, you can see columns of Malaga’s Roman Theatre in the abovementioned Alcazaba fort, for instance.
+So, you can see columns of Malaga’s Roman Theatre in the abovementioned Alcazaba Fort, for instance.